Roboy/roboy_dialog/docs/developer_manual/2_Logging_Policy.rst

 Loggers
 =======================

 Currently the system relies on three different logging systems.
 The end user may configure the level of logging in Dialog's ``Config.Properties`` file.
+Current recommendations can be found in the ``README.MD`` file of Dialog.

 .. seealso::